Skip to content

 bash

-# Check all environment variables
+# Print the AT Protocol environment variables

 env | grep ATPROTO